ens100/Learning-Clojure/README.md

 I am using this repository to track as a public record of my progress.

 It will be a tough journey I am sure, but hopefully will have some fun along the way.
-Will also use this time to learn about GitHub and how it operates.
+Just learning about GitHub has been fun so far

-Day | Link | Comment
+Day(s) | Link | Comment
 ------------ | ------------- | -------------
 0 |  | Comment